 Beginning in January 2015, Bay County will implement a new animal licensing fee.
-See related link below for new pricing.
+Please click here for the new pricing.

-For pages dealing with county millages rates, equalized value reports, taxable value reports, and top tax payers, see the Bay County Equalization Department's reports collection.
+For pages dealing with county millage rates, equalized value reports, taxable value reports, and top tax payers, see the Bay County Equalization Department's reports collection.